-- determining management's best estimate for Reserves for Loss and Loss Expenses to be recorded in the company financial statements in line with reserving policy as approved by the Company's Board of Directors, - review of the management best estimate recommendations of the Company's Head of Actuarial Function and the sensitivities identified by the Segment Reserve Committees, - critically evaluate the group and business segment analysis performed by the internal and external actuaries, - review the sensitivities and make final decisions for the reserve estimates, - discuss the process and methods used by the internal and external actuaries, including how the reserve calculations changed quarter over quarter; and - review the catastrophic loss events and market share analysis to determine an appropriate reserve for events.
+- determining MBE for Reserves for Loss and Loss Expenses to be recorded in the company financial statements in line with reserving policy as approved by the Company's Board of Directors, - review of the MBE recommendations of the Company's Head of Actuarial Function and the sensitivities identified by the Segment Reserve Committees. - critically evaluate the group and business segment analysis performed by the internal and external actuaries, - review the sensitivities and make final decisions for the reserve estimates, - discuss the process and methods used by the internal and external actuaries, including how the reserve calculations changed quarter over quarter; and - review the catastrophic loss events and market share analysis to determine an appropriate reserve for events.